org-cloudbees-dragan/traditional-ha/README.md

 * 700 for ~/.ssh/: This allows only the user to read, write, and execute.
 This is essential to prevent other users from accessing the SSH configuration.
 * 600 for id_rsa and authorized_keys: This restricts the files so only the user can read and write them.
 The private key must be kept secret.
 * 644 for id_rsa.pub, config, and known_hosts: These files can be read by others, but only the owner can write to them.

-Example Commands
+* Example Commands
-You can set these permissions using the following commands in your terminal:
+You can set these permissions using the following commands in your agent:

+TODO: update

 ```
 mkdir -p ~/.ssh